API-Skeletons/doctrine-orm-graphql/README.md

 }
 ```

 Each field has their own set of filters.
-Most fields have the following:
+Based on the field type, some or all of the following filters are available:

 * eq - Equals.
 * neq - Not equals.